We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Using what it calls a “Smart Testing” feature, this meter also allows you to set a customized alert to check your glucose during the day, remind yourself of upcoming doctor visits, or other particulars you might want to be reminded of.

-Of course, there is the ability to share diabetes data through the app with your healthcare professional or anyone else you might want to share it with.
+Of course, you can share diabetes data through the app with your healthcare professional or anyone else you might want to share it with.
 The app also gives you a prompt during a critical Low to alert an emergency contact, helping to assure that you can get assistance if needed.

 The meter itself goes for a suggested retail cost of $19.99, while the strips are currently priced at $41.55 for a 50-count box (roughly 83 cents per strip).

 You can purchase the Ascensia Contour Next ONE meter (and other models) in mainstream chains like Costco, CVS, Kroger, Rite Aid, Target, Walgreens, and Walmart, as well as on Amazon.

 As someone who has used this meter for several years, I give it 2 thumbs up.

 Many people with diabetes prefer traditional fingerstick meters that they can easily carry with them, whether in a purse, pants pocket, or small carrying case.
 I often grab this Contour Next ONE meter on the way out the door to have with me just in case.
 I also use a small lancing device and a thinner container for a small amount of test strips rather than the bulkier round vial of test strips.